winsock/gochat/DESIGN.md

 - Switch the database to Postgres or another RDBMS to allow scaling the service with a single database
   - Only a few lines would need to be changed, but left out of this project for simplicity in running.
 - Allow multiple connections from the same user to the live websocket interface.
 For simplicity, I am only allowing a single client per user.
+- At some point in scaling, this service may outgrow being solely backed by a RDBMS.
+This could be potentially resolved by having Kafka topics per user and running the messaging through there instead of the database.